-None of these founding members of the annelid collection witnessed the probably greatest misfortune in the history of the Museum of Nature - Zoology Hamburg – its complete destruction following bombing attacks during the second World War in 1943.
-Due to incredible efforts of the museum personal, most of the specimens preserved in alcohol could be saved by being stored in unused metro-tunnels and -chambers, thus remaining mostly unharmed to this day.
-However, these suboptimal storage conditions took their toll on the paper catalogues and jar-labels, which are now being meticulously restored for research and posterity.
+None of these founding members of the annelid collection witnessed the greatest misfortune in the history of the Museum of Nature Hamburg: its complete destruction during the bombing attacks in 1943 during the second World War.
+Thanks to the heroic efforts of the museum personnel, most of the specimens were saved through wartime storage in unused metro tunnels and chambers.
+While most of the specimens survived unharmed, suboptimal storage conditions took a toll on the paper catalogues and jar labels, which are now being meticulously restored and archived for research and posterity.

 After the war, spatial constraints in the new storage building and divergent research interests among the curators led to the division of the Annelida collection into two: the terrestrial and freshwater Oligochaeta and Hirudinea (earthworms, leeches, and their relatives) became part of the “Invertebrates I” collection alongside the unsegmented worms Sipuncula and Echiura (both former phyla now classified as Annelida), as well as cnidarians (jellyfish, corals), tapeworms (Platyhelminthes), roundworms (Nematoda), echinoderms (sea stars and relatives), and others.
 The large collection of marine Annelida (Polychaeta) were united with Crustacea into the collection “Invertebrates II”.